lmc-eu/spirit-design-system/packages/web/CONTRIBUTING.md

 properties to design tokens needs to be done carefully **in order for the design to work as a system.**

-Default Spirit design tokens live in the `spirit-design-tokens` package.
+Default Spirit design tokens live in the [`spirit-design-tokens`] package.
 Products may define their own design tokens as long as they preserve the same structure and naming.

 ### Sass Implementation

+When contributing to Spirit Sass styles, always link Spirit design tokens via the [`@tokens` API][tokens-api] with
+[configured load path][configuring-load-path].
+This is crucial for the [rebranding][rebranding] functionality of Spirit.

 From the implementation point of view, design tokens are Sass variables organized in Sass modules.
 Within component styles, Sass modules with design tokens are referred to just by filename.
-However, because the modules do not exist in the place they are called in (the `spirit-design-tokens` is stored in `node_modules`), the correct include path for the desired set of design tokens must be provided on build time (head to `README` to see how).
+However, because the modules do not exist in the place they are called in (the [`spirit-design-tokens`] package is stored in `node_modules`), the correct load path for the desired set of design tokens must be [provided on build time][configuring-load-path].
 This is the only way how Sass modules can be affected from outside, without giving in their advantages.